 If you never had tetanus shots as a child, or if you're not sure if you had them, you'll need to get 3 tetanus shots in about a 1-year time span.
 (Your doctor will tell you which shots you will need.)
 After that, 1 booster shot every 10 years will protect you.

-You will need a tetanus shot as soon as possible if you have a dirty cut or wound and 5 or more years have passed since your last tetanus shot.
+You will need a tetanus shot as soon as possible if you have a dirty cut, wound, or burn and 5 or more years have passed since your last tetanus shot.
 The doctor will clean the wound and may give you antibiotics.

 To learn more about Healthwise, visit Healthwise.org.